massung/data-jockey/README.md

-# Flummox
+# Data Jockey

-Flummox is a simple, non-branching, immutable, scripting language that reads tabular data and generates new tabular data from it using simple, SQL-like commands.
+Jockey is a simple, non-branching, immutable, scripting language that reads tabular data and generates new tabular data from it using simple, SQL-like commands.

 It's designed to be easily accessible to non-programmers (it was specifically created targeting geneticists).
 And it takes heavy inspiration from the old [HyperTalk][hypertalk] programming language.